 Citation builders are programs that can help you create your citation.
 In most cases, you simply type in the information the program asks for (author name, title, etc) and hit the submit button.
 The program will create a citation for you that you can copy and paste into your document.
-Sometimes builders will autogenerate information for the citations.
-While this is very helpful, you should always double check the spelling and capitulation.
+Some builders will autogenerate citations based on just a title or URL.
+While this can be very helpful, there are sometimes multiple versions of the same resource (such as reprints).
+Make sure to select the same version of the resource as the one you're actually using.

 Cite This For Me

 One of the most popular citation builders.
-Supports dozens of citation styles including ALA, MPA, Chicago, and Turabian - without having to watch ads!
+Supports dozens of citation styles including ALA, MPA, Chicago, and Turabian.
+And while you don't have to watch ads to build citations, this cite is very ad heavy.
 Does contain limited results for recommended sources that can be expanded with subscription; although, recommended citations usually work or can be expanded on without the need for subscription.

 Fill out a form and generate MLA, APA, Chicago and Turabian citations for a variety of common publication types.
 Ad heavy site that requires you to watch an ad for free 48 hour access past your first citation.